Bruce Perens K6BP, AMSAT member; Michelle Thompson W5NYV, AMSAT Director

 That this flaunt was obviously meant to annoy people was made even more clear because Jerry also included a “MAGA” reference in the article.
 This is what’s known as a dog-whistle: speech that has a hidden meaning to your target audience.
 Whatever your politics is, you should know that responsible corporate officers, which Jerry is supposed to be, don’t mix issues in their corporate communications.
 Doing so invariably alienates part of their audience to no purpose, and to the detriment of the organization because it harms the organization’s relationships.

-There are also many AMSAT members known to have a deep knowledge of Open Source that Jerry could have turned to, although I guess that not all of them will be renewing their membership this year.
+There are many AMSAT members known to have a deep knowledge of Open Source that Jerry could have turned to, although I fear that not all of them will be renewing their membership this year.
+We need volunteers that are competent and comfortable with open source technologies.
+How else can AMSAT compete?

 There is more in Jerry’s discussion which I shall not amplify.
 Because he chose to base his thesis on ignorance, repeating it would not contribute to your knowledge.